dali-miccai/dali-miccai.github.io/docs/index.md

 ## Call For Papers

-Training machine learning systems for image recognition, object detection, and image segmentation often requires a tremendous amount of expert annotated data to reach a high level of accuracy.
-Having a large number of labeled images helps increase the performance of machine learning models by generalizing better and thereby reducing overfitting.
-This requirement is even more significant for cutting-edge learning architectures such as vision transformers.
-As a result, the most popular benchmark datasets for general image recognition tasks have tens of thousands to millions of images.
+Training machine learning systems in the areas of image recognition, object detection, and image segmentation often demands an immense volume of expert-annotated data to achieve high accuracy.
+A larger number of labeled images enhances the performance of machine learning models by promoting better generalization and reducing overfitting.
+This necessity is even more critical for advanced learning architectures, such as vision transformers.
+Consequently, the most renowned benchmark datasets for general image recognition tasks comprise tens of thousands to millions of images.

-Unfortunately, obtaining such vast amounts of labeled data is very challenging in the medical imaging domain due to costly annotation by domain experts and the lack of high-quality anonymized data out of privacy concerns.
-Furthermore, there are unique challenges to collecting annotated medical datasets.
-For instance, although hard to obtain, examples of rare pathological conditions are extremely important for an accurate representation of the data distribution.
-Moreover, there are often variations among experts who provide labels, especially for conditions that human experts are most confused about and need help the most.
+Regrettably, acquiring such vast quantities of labeled data presents significant challenges in the medical imaging domain due to the high cost of annotation by domain experts and the scarcity of high-quality anonymized data stemming from privacy concerns.
+Additionally, there are distinct challenges associated with collecting annotated medical datasets.
+For example, while difficult to procure, instances of rare pathological conditions are crucial for accurately representing the data distribution.
+Furthermore, variations often exist among experts who provide labels, particularly for conditions that cause confusion among human experts and require the most assistance.

-The goal of this workshop is to bring together and create a discussion forum for researchers in the MICCAI community, including those
+The goal of this workshop is to bring together and create a discussion forum for researchers in the MICCAI community, including those:

-i) who are interested in the rigorous study of medical data as it relates to machine learning systems, ii) who are developing and promoting novel directions of research in such techniques, iii) who would like to contribute benchmark datasets, open challenges, and tasks that enable fair comparisons among existing and new techniques, and iv) who are applying such techniques to improve the performance of medical image computing systems.
+i. interested in the rigorous study of medical data as it relates to machine learning systems, ii. developing and promoting novel directions of research in such techniques, iii. contributing benchmark datasets, open challenges, and tasks that enable fair comparisons among existing and new techniques, and iv. applying such techniques to improve the performance of medical image computing systems.

-The workshop will have invited speakers presenting popular and emerging data augmentation and contemporary approaches for learning from small and noisy medical data.
+The workshop will feature invited speakers presenting popular and emerging data augmentation and contemporary approaches for learning from small and noisy medical data.
 The workshop welcomes submissions that present new ideas, new results, new datasets, as well as discussion and evaluation of existing approaches.
 The topics of interest include but are not limited to:

 - Training and evaluation with noisy or uncertain labels
 - Data annotation tools and practices